reid-01/Processing-Scope/readme.md

         Oscilloscope.pde
         Spectrum.pde
         Spectrum_Analyzer_Edit.pde
 	TraceShade.pde

-Any audio files to be used for input must be placed in the sketch folder as well.
-The name of the audio file must be written into the following line, under the setup() class in Spectrum_Analyzer_edit.pde
+Any audio files to be used for input must be placed in the sketch folder.
+The name of the audio file must be written into the following line, under the setup() class in Spectrum_Analyzer_Edit.pde

 	track = new SoundFile(this, "anything");